Omar-bit/green-storyteller/README.md

 -run npm i inside server folder
 -create .env file inside server folder
--add GEMINI_API_KEY variable to the .env inside the client which is containing the gemini api key -add PORT  variable to the .env inside the client which is containing the port of your desired port to run the backend on
+-add GEMINI_API_KEY variable to the .env inside the server which is containing the gemini api key -add PORT  variable to the .env inside the server which is containing the port of your desired port to run the backend on

 -run npm i inside client folder